Scatenix/Void-Merchants/README.md

 Note: The default sound volume can be a bit loud.
 I recommend lowering your browser's volume before starting.

-Controls:
-- ↑ ↓ ← → : Move your ship
-- C       : Shoot (Can be held down)
-- V       : Advance text / dialog

-Can also be played with a controller!
-Tested with an Xbox controller - others may work too.

-Both the sound volume and the controls can be adjusted in the settings (pause button next to the bottom-right corner).
+The sound volume can be adjusted in the settings (pause button next to the bottom-right corner).

 ---

-Or play it directly on the PICO-8 fantasy console by downloading this png and loading it into PICO8:
+Or play it directly on the PICO-8 fantasy console by downloading this png and loading it into PICO-8:

 <img src="https://github.com/Scatenix/Void-Merchants/blob/main/resources/README_resources/void_merchants.p8.png" alt="Void Merchants Game Cartridge" />